-Kit, a native of Michigan, has lived in Colorado for over a decade.
-She brings to Bonai Shalom several years of experience in office management, event planning, marketing and project management.
-She feels at home at Bonai, and loves coming to work every day.
-She has pursued many dreams and her accomplishments include an internship at Farm Sanctuary, running a coffee shop, and becoming a mom.
-Kit has a deep love of music, Judaism, learning and animals.
-Kit loves being a wife and a mom to her three kids, Sebastian, Amaya and her beagle Willameena.
+Kit, a native of Michigan, has lived in Colorado for over 14 years and been the director of Bonai Shalom for 7 years.
+She brings to Bonai Shalom several years of experience in administrative management, event planning, marketing and project management.
+She feels at home at Bonai and loves coming to work every day.
+She has pursued many dreams and her accomplishments include working for Farm Sanctuary, running a coffee shop, and becoming a mom.
+Kit has a deep love of music, Ruth Bader Ginsberg, Judaism, learning, and animals.
 She can be reached at firstname.lastname@example.org and ext.
 1103.

 For all general inquiries, please email email@example.com or call 303-442-6605.